richjohnson-wwt/cuda-nlp/README.md

+## Overview
+This is a learning project that uses softmax, self-attention and matrix multiplication to train a little model to predict the next word in a sentence.
+It also explores a strategy for unit testing the code, using Conan package manager, and cross compiling for CPU-only or GPU.

-# Intial Setup - Do every time a new VM is started
+#### Intial Setup - Do every time a new VM is started

     uv venv
     source .venv/bin/activate